GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/api-callbacks.md

 Expected response

-`title`
+- `title`

     - type: `Object`
     - required: No
     - description: Tittle of the story.

-`excerpt`
+- `excerpt`

     - type: `Object`
     - required: No
-- description: Story data.
+    - description: Story description of the story.

-`storyData`
+- `storyData`

     - type: `Object`
     - required: No
     - description: Story data.

-`author`
+        - `version`
+            - type: `number`
+            - required: Yes
+            - description: Version of the story shape used.

+        - `pages`
+            - type: `array<Page>`
+            - require: No
+            - description: Array of page objects in the story.
+See [page object shape](#page-object-shape) for more details.

+        - `autoAdvance`
+            - type: `boolean`
+            - required: No
+            - description: Flag to denote if pages of the story advances automatically.

+        - `defaultPageDuration`
+            - type: `number`
+            - required: No
+            - description: Duration after which a page auto advances to a new page in seconds.

+        - `currentStoryStyles`
             - type: `Object`
+            - require: No
+            - description: Saved styles available in the current story (`colors`).
+                -  `colors`
+                    - type: `array<Object>`
+                        - `r`
+                            - type: `number`
+                            - description: Red value.
+                        - `g`
+                            - type: `number`
+                            - description: Blue value.
+                        - `b`
+                            - type: `number`
+                            - description: Green value.

+        - `backgroundAudio`
+            - type: `Object`
             - required: No
+            - description: Details about background audio.
+                - `resource`
+                    - type: `Object`
+                    - required: Yes
+                    - description: Details about background audio.
+                        - `id`
+                            - type: `number`
+                            - required: Yes
+                            - description: Id of the resource.
+                        - `length`
+                            - type: `number`
+                            - required: Yes
+                            - description: Length of the audio file in seconds.
+                        - `lengthFormated`
+                            - type: `string`
+                            - required: Yes
+                            - description: Length of the audio file formatted as MM:SS.
+                        - `mimeType`
+                            - type: `string`
+                            - required: Yes
+                            - description: Mime type of the audio file.
+                        - `src`
+                            - type: `string`
+                            - required: Yes
+                            - description: URL of the audio file.

+- `author`

+    - type: `Object`
+    - required: No
     - description: Details of author who created the story.
         - `id`
             - type: `number`
             - required: Yes
             - description: Author id.
         - `name`
             - type: `string
             - required: Yes
             - description: Author name.

-`stylePresets`
+- `stylePresets`

 - type: `Object`
 - required: No